apiaryio/api-blueprint/Tutorial.md

                     "content": "String contents"
                 }

 Resource Model is an example representation of the Gist resource.
 We can reference this resource model later at any point where a response (or request) payload is expected.
 A resource model has *exactly* the same sections as a response payload.
 In this case it also includes additional description.

-However the model may include a response status code.
+A Resource Model may not include a response status code.

 ####  Referring the Resource Model